Lisa's Rival: Plot

-Meanwhile, Homer steals hundreds of pounds of sugar he finds at the site of Moleman's truck accident.
+Meanwhile, Homer finds an overturned sugar truck and steals large amounts of sugar.
 Homer hatches a scheme to get rich by selling sugar door-to-door.
-He keeps the sugar piled in his backyard, where he obsessively guards it against thieves.
-Marge grows annoyed by this and tells him to get rid of the sugar pile at once, pointing out he can't defend it all the time.
-He refuses and accuses her of trying to sabotage his chances of wealth.
-Marge fires back that Homer needs to give up the sugar pile because it's not only affecting his sleep, but also his sanity.
-Soon the sugar attracts bees from a local apiary, where Homer tries to swat them, not aware that they have stings.
-The beekeepers tracked the swarm to Homer's yard and offer to buy the bees back for $2,000.
-Before the transaction is completed, the weather changes, and starts to rain, dissolving the sugar.
-The bees fly away, leaving Homer with no money and sugarless.
+He keeps the sugar piled in his backyard, where he obsessively guards it.
+Marge grows annoyed by Homer's scheme and paranoia and tells him to get rid of the sugar pile at once.
+He refuses and accuses her of trying to sabotage his business prospects.
+Soon, the sugar attracts bees from a local apiary; two beekeepers track the swarm to Homer's yard and offer to buy the bees back for $2,000.
+Before the transaction is completed, rain starts to fall, dissolving the sugar.
+The bees fly away, leaving Homer with no money and no sugar.